 During milling, it is best to engage as many cutting teeth as possible.

 Under stable conditions, this will achieve ideal productivity.

 Yellow: Tool lifespan; Black: Tool lifespan decreases as cutting parameters increase

-Changes will have different effects on tool life; cutting speed Vc has the greatest impact, followed by ae and so on.
+The tool life is affected differently by various changes, with cutting speed (Vc) having the greatest impact, followed by ae, and so on.

-Unlike most other materials when milling, it is always recommended to use coolant to help chip evacuation to control the heat at the cutting edge and prevent secondary chip cutting.
+When it comes to milling, unlike other materials, it’s always advisable to use coolant to aid chip evacuation and regulate the heat at the cutting edge while preventing secondary chip cutting.

-Exception: When milling with ceramic inserts, cutting fluid should not be used due to thermal shock.
+However, it’s important to note that there is an exception to this rule.
+When milling with ceramic inserts, cutting fluid should be avoided due to the risk of thermal shock.

 When using cemented carbide blades, internal cooling will bring benefits